pinentry - phpMan

 S: OK

-`Set the prompt to be shown'
+'Set the prompt to show'

 When asking for a PIN, set the text just before the widget for